MonikaBarget/distant-reading/docs/pages_tasksheet_epstein.md

 ## Reviews to the Devil in the Darkness podcast

 One internationally successful podcast on the Epstein case was [Devil in the Darkness](https://podcasts.apple.com/us/podcast/epstein-devil-in-the-darkness/id1478027784), released in autumn 2019.
-Monika has scraped [reviews of this podcast](https://github.com/MonikaBarget/distant-reading/tree/main/data/Data_AppStore_Epstein) as a training data set to practice distant reading and feminist theory.
+Monika has scraped [reviews of this podcast](https://github.com/MonikaBarget/distant-reading/tree/main/data/Data_AppStore_Epstein) as a training data set to practice distant reading and feminist theory / intersectional theory.
+In addition, Monika has scraped reviews for the [Epstein Chronicles](https://podcasts.apple.com/us/podcast/the-epstein-chronicles/id1575753383) podcast and for the podcast [The Mysterious Mr. Epstein](https://podcasts.apple.com/us/podcast/the-mysterious-mr-epstein/id1480055524).
 This dataset offers insights into listeners' attitudes towards masculinity, issues of privilege, justice, and morality.
+The data sets are comparatively small and can be used in comparison with each other or as a combined data set.

 ## Questions for data analysis